mattlibonati/Python-Web-Scraping-and-Data-Mining/money_rates_savings_rate_scrape.md

 ### Overview

-The following program collects high-yielding saving accounts from Money Rates within the 50-100K range.
-It should be noted Money Rates changes the accounts included within the list regularly.
+The following script collects high-yielding saving accounts from Money Rates within the 50-100K range.
+It should be noted Money Rates changes the accounts included within the list regularly, so the sample will vary.

 ### Import Modules